March 15, 2019: Day 1

 Pastor Torres invited Mayor Maria Isabel Gonzalez to come to our hotel to meet with us, said she would lend us her trucks to move the food to the kids.

-Then we crossed the street and went into his church where the crowd of 30 grew to 95 children with disabilities and signed up to get food.
+Then we crossed the street and went into his church where the crowd of 30 surprisingly grew to 95 children with disabilities and the new group signed up to get food.

 Then we head out to the Monte Carlos Farm.

 Ana was raised from a baby by Pastor Carlos and Lorena.
 He asked us to bring her a camera.
-She sure has a gift.
 The best photos in this report are hers.
 How wonderful to sow into the young.
-She is now hoping for a better computer.

 At the farm Jonathan posed for a fun picture.
 He was 9 years old when he came to the children's home.
 Now he is one of our agriculturalists and helps with all the outreaches.